-W: I imagine being suddenly introduced to the music industry with the rapid progression that Dry Cleaning has had so far is quite daunting.
-How have you coped with all the new experiences, as well as the other situations you’ve been put in when performing with Dry Cleaning?
+W: I imagine the sudden introduction to the music industry due to the rapid success that Dry Cleaning has had so far is quite daunting.
+How have you coped with all the new experiences and situations you’ve been put in whilst performing with the band?

 F: I would say coping (laughs) – it’s definitely an ongoing process.
 I would say my age really helps.
 I’m not a spring chicken and I think if I was younger this would be much, much more daunting.
 I think age is a wonderful thing; it really helps you to keep things at arms length and to be a bit more objective about stuff.
 Being a part of this is a type of exposure I’ve not had in my life and it’s a tiny amount of exposure, that’s the hilarious thing.
 But to be in it, it feels like quite a lot, especially when it’s an increase from ZERO!
 Also, I think just the personal nature of the lyrics add to that.
 I’m like, “oh jeez, everyone is actually listening to what I’m saying,” and that’s kind of intense but enjoyable at the same time.

-W: That’s interesting because lyrically, your content seems to be quite dense, with there being little emphasis on repetition and the delivery being almost monologue in structure.
-I remember listening through the EP for the first time and enjoying trying to decipherer some of the meaning and intention behind what was being said.
-Could you expand on what inspires you when it comes to constructing your lyrics and explain some of the themes behind them?
+W: Lyrically your content seems to be quite dense with little emphasis on repetition and a delivery that’s almost monologue in structure.
+I remember listening to the EP for the first time and enjoying trying to decipherer some of the meaning and intention behind what was being said.
+Could you elaborate on what inspires you when it comes to constructing your lyrics and explain some of the themes behind them?

 But what is true is that each song tends to have quite a specific theme.
 The way I usually work is that I get everything I write and pinch from other places, what I’ve heard or whatever, I’ll collect them all on just sheets of paper and I’ll go through with highlighters and try to identify different ideas.
 So I’ll be like, “ah, it seems like there’s quite a few lines here about train travel”, or “there seems to be quite a few lines here that are about being helpless in a romantic situation”.
 I’ll just gather them all, plonk them all together and when we rehearse I’ll just improvise and fit them all together over the top.

-W: It’s noticeable that a lot of the lyrical content you use seems to be hyper-modern.
-For example, I know you used Youtube comments to form the core of the lyrics in ‘Goodnight’, as well observations of the more mundane and unassuming things in life, as on ‘Traditional Fish’.
-What exactly attracts you to these themes that makes you want to use and explore them in your songwriting?
+W: It’s noticeable that a lot of your lyrical content seems to be hyper-modern in subject matter.
+For example, I know that Youtube comments form the core of the lyrics on ‘Goodnight’ and observations of the more mundane and unassuming things in modern life lay the foundations on ‘Traditional Fish’.
+What exactly attracts you to these themes and in turn makes you want to use and explore them in your songwriting?